 Cucumbers could potentially help you lose weight in a few different ways.

-Each one-cup (104-gram) serving contains just 16 calories, while an entire 11-ounce (300-gram) cucumber contains only 45 calories (1).
+First of all, they are low in calories.
+Each one-cup (104-gram) serving contains 16 calories, while an entire 11-ounce (300-gram) cucumber contains 45 calories.

-This means that you can eat plenty of cucumbers without packing on the extra calories that lead to weight gain.
+This means you can eat plenty of cucumbers without packing on the extra calories that lead to weight gain.